pyca/cryptography/docs/contributing.rst

 is that secure code looks just like insecure code, and its results are almost always indistinguishable.
 As a result ``cryptography`` has, as a design
 philosophy: "make it hard to do insecure things".
-Here are a few strategies for API design which should be both followed, and should inspire other API choices:
+Here are a few strategies for API design that should be both followed, and should inspire other API choices:

-If it is necessary to compare a user provided value with a computed value (for example, verifying a signature), there should be an API provided which performs the verification in a secure way (for example, using a constant time comparison), rather than requiring the user to perform the comparison themselves.
+If it is necessary to compare a user provided value with a computed value (for example, verifying a signature), there should be an API provided that performs the verification in a secure way (for example, using a constant time comparison), rather than requiring the user to perform the comparison themselves.